emlos/worldgame/docs/physical-encounter-system-reference.md

 - player Combat ranks that progressively reveal technical actions;
 - terminal outcomes routed back into ordinary WG scenes;
 - encounter-local stress from pain, worsening condition, lost control, and objective consequences;
-- persistent body state, deterministic rolls, strict save validation, a browser combat lab, and simulation tests.
+- live body integration, deterministic rolls, strict save validation, a browser combat lab, and simulation tests.

 Body-part conditions are deliberately limited to no condition or `bruised`.
 The combat system has no broken-limb or wound state.